 In short, we recommend that everyone setup Gmail postmaster tools if possible.
 It is extremely useful information to have when monitoring and debugging deliverability issues of all types.

 In order to use Google Postmaster, you'll need to add and verify your authentication domains to Google Postmaster.
 The authentication domain is the DKIM (d=) that is used to authenticate your email.
 Google Postmaster uses your DKIM to identify your email traffic and provide access to traffic analytics.

 To add and verify your domain in Google Postmaster:

-- Setup DKIM for your domain.
-If you are using multiple domains, you can setup DKIM for all of them.
+- Set up DKIM for your domain.
+In ActiveCampaign, you set up DKIM when you set up your sending domain.
+Learn how to set up your sending domain.
+If you are using multiple domains, you can set up DKIM for all of them.

 - Google Postmaster will instruct you to create a TXT record in the DNS for your domain:

 Note that you will need to create a TXT record with your web host (eg, GoDaddy).